Dynaxity: Application

 It is obvious that for managing systems, zone 3 is the targeted dimension for many companies and organizations.
 There are two cases to be distinguished:

 a.
 An organization needs to change from zone 2 to zone 3, due to increasingly turbulent markets.

 b.
 An organization is situated in zone 4 and therefore in an uncontrollable state because of its chaotic structure, which is characterized by the absolute dominance of chaotic processes.
 It has to find a way to return to zone 3.

-In this context Dynaxibility describes the ability to deal with Dynaxity adequately to the zone.
+In this context Dynaxibility describes the ability to deal with Dynaxity adequately to the current zone.

 Rieckman and Henning/Henning also discussed Dynaxibility in the context of ratio and emotio, especially for the factors truth and love.
 For the Dynaxibility in zone 3, two exposed states are revealed:

 a. love without truth This state can often be observed when organizations and their teams transition from zone 2 to zone 3.
 To maintain the factor "security", unpleasant truths are often concealed and various "non-aggression pacts" are concluded unknowingly.
 Those "cuddle clubs" still feel comfortable in the context of turbulences in zone 3, but their contributions to the organization are increasingly less target-oriented.
 The consequences of this behavior can be simulated in a seminar environment and strategies for overcoming it can be developed.

 b. truth without love: The second state in zone 3 describes the process, in which emotional and/or objective psychological strain is so high, that single persons or groups "thump the truth on the table" - regardless of the emotional consequences for affected persons.
 Those "brutal gangs" are mainly observed in organizations when unpleasant truths are held back in order to maintain a positive working atmosphere.

-As a strategy for overcoming this behavior, Henning describes the concept of "focused" synergies (business oriented familiarity) based on the OSTO System Model.
+As a strategy for overcoming this behavior, Henning describes the concept of "focused" synergies (business oriented familiarity / functional trust) based on the OSTO System Model.
 It helps with designing team development processes in zone 3 in a way, that people and teams work in a balance between truth and love.